This Sausage Lasagne is absolutely bursting with flavour! It’s the easy and delicious twist on a classic lasagne that you never knew you needed.

 Now this is the star of the show.
 It’s rich, flavoursome, soft and juicy.
 It’s fairly similar to my Sausage Ragu Pappardelle, just with a few tweaks.

-Sausage and Fennel Ragu Key Ingredients
+Sausage Ragu Key Ingredients

 - Sausage – You’ll find ground sausage meat in most supermarkets/grocery stores.
-If you can’t find any, just grab some good quality ‘neutral flavoured’ sausages and squeeze the meat out the skin.
+If you can’t find any, just grab some good quality ‘neutral flavoured’ sausages and squeeze the meat out of the skin.

 - Fennel – You’ll need dried whole fennel seeds, which are widely available in the seasoning section.
-From there you just need to crush them (I’ve added a section on this in the recipe card).
+From there, you just need to crush them (I’ve added a section on this in the recipe card).

 - Thyme & Bay Leaves – No other herbs needed!
 Just enough to add a gentle background flavour, but not too much the fennel is overpowered.

-- Red Wine – All good ragus have red wine – hey, I don’t make the rules 😁
+- Red Wine – All good ragus have red wine – hey, I don’t make the rules!

 Bechamel Sauce

-All good lasagnes are made with a bechamel sauce – again, I don’t make the rules 🤣 Unlike the American style version (Lasagna with an ‘a’ at the end), this version uses a homemade bechamel sauce, in contrast to a ricotta based layer.
+All good lasagnes are made with a bechamel sauce – again, I don’t make the rules.
+Unlike the American style version (Lasagna with an ‘a’ at the end), this version uses a homemade bechamel sauce, in contrast to a ricotta-based layer.
 Here’s what you’ll need for a simple bechamel sauce:

 Bechamel Sauce Ingredients